Harshbedi40/IntroToBurp-Cookie-Monster-s-Secret-Recipe-CTF-Write-Up/README.md

 # Step 8: Submit the Flag
 * Paste the flag into the picoCTF platform to complete the challenge.

-Here's an enhanced version of your write-up that makes the steps clearer, more structured, and engaging for your GitHub post:

----

 # **Cookie Monster's Secret Recipe-CTF-WriteUp**